resolving/endpoint-flux/README.md

 end
 ```

-Also you can add a custom status to the response body by using directive `decorator :add_status, {status_number}`,
+You can add a custom status to the response body by using directive `decorator :add_status, {status_number}`,
 for example `decorator :add_status, 200`.
+Also you can skip this middleware in the Endpoint class by `decorator :skip` directive

 ### Decorators